Invarion/invarion-docs/docs/rapidplan-online/using-the-signage/placing-and-adjusting-signs.md

 ## To Rotate freely

 The orange handles on the exterior of the sign allow you to freely adjust the orientation of the sign.
-Simply left click and hold to move the sign at any angle.
+Simply **Left click** and hold to move the sign at any angle.

 ## To Resize signs

-The yellow handles on the outer of the sign allow you to adjust the signs size, simply left click and drag out to desired size.
+The yellow handles on the outer of the sign allow you to adjust the signs size, simply **Left click** and drag out to desired size.
 To resize the sign uniformly, simply hold down the **Ctrl** key while resizing it.